alicewarren23/Statistical-Modelling-for-Oscars/README.md

 # Statistical-Modelling-for-Oscars

-This report used a logisitc regression model to (successfully) predict the Best Picture winner at the 2025 Academy Awards, based on film data from 1914-2024.
+This report earned a first class award and contributed to my Statistical Modelling course at King's College London.
+The raw data has not been uploaded to this repo at the request of my lecturer.